brknapp/brknapp.github.io/_posts/2022-07-21-fourth-blog-post.md

     ##  $ Hue                         : num  1.05 1.03 0.86 1.04 1.05 1.02 1.06 1.08 1.01 1.25 ...
     ##  $ OD280_OD315_of_diluted_wines: num  3.4 3.17 3.45 2.93 2.85 3.58 3.58 2.85 3.55 3.17 ...
     ##  $ Proline                     : int  1050 1185 1480 735 1450 1290 1295 1045 1045 1510 ...

+According to the tree plot below, it looks like our first split takes the “Color_intensity” and splits it into two groups: one group with Color_intensity values \< 3.325 and another with Color_intensity values
+\> 3.325.

 ``` r
 set.seed(dim(wine_data)[1])